 Does the idea of finding different resources to use stress you out a little?
 Take heart, there are wonderful resources around to help you.
 You don’t have to feel alone in this.
 With this in mind, go forth and enjoy this next phase as you help your student gain new skills.
 You’ve got this!

 We highly recommend a membership to SchoolhouseTeachers.com for both core and elective courses for the whole family.
 Several of the electives for middle school are very helpful for high school preparation.

 Use the code: JUNEBUG to get the Ultimate Membership for just $5 for the first month and you’ll be locked in at $10.95/month thereafter (reg. $19.95/mo).
-This membership will grant you access for a full year to more than 350 courses, a membership to WorldBook, lots of educational videos, planning and record-keeping tools, and more.
+This membership will grant you access to almost 400 courses, a membership to WorldBook, lots of educational videos, planning and record-keeping tools, and more.
 The price is for your entire family, and your membership will continue to renew each year at that price for as long as you remain a member.
 It really is the best deal in homeschooling!
-For those in the U.S., each membership comes with a HUGE chocolate bar and a print issue of The Old Schoolhouse Magazine’s winter edition.
 Learn more!